ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Recently added

-This model returns a list of items from the recent items added in a configured time period.
+This model returns a list of items from the recnetly added items in a configured time period.
-For example, if you set item age to 10 days, the model returns item which were added to the database 10 days ago (recently added items).
+For example, if you set item age to 10 days, the model returns items which were added to the database 10 days ago (recently added items).

 It allows injecting new items (products, articles, an so on), to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.